squid-cache/squid-cache.github.io/Features/HotConf.rst

  * parse the squid.conf line for that option
  * produce clear and understandable error messages when a line is bad
  * produce clear warnings when an option is being deprecated
- * provide for migrating obsolete squid.conf options into new config options (ie config dump BUT skipping default settings)
+ * provide for migrating obsolete squid.conf options, a built-in [[Features/ConfigUpdater]]

 It also must provide an API for the startup, shutdown, reload, and reconfigure processes.
 The reconfigure is in need of the most work.